RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>2</sup> And they began to accuse him, saying, We found this [fellow] perverting the nation, and forbidding to give tribute to Caesar, saying that he himself is Christ a King.
 <sup>3</sup> And Pilate asked him, saying, Art thou the King of the Jews?
 And he answered him and said, Thou sayest [it].
 <sup>4</sup> Then said Pilate to the chief priests and [to] the people, I find no fault in this man.
-<sup>5</sup> And they were the more fierce, saying , He stirreth up the people, teaching throughout all Jewry, beginning from Galilee to this place.
+<sup>5</sup> And they were the more fierce, saying, He stirreth up the people, teaching throughout all Jewry, beginning from Galilee to this place.
 <sup>6</sup> When Pilate heard of Galilee, he asked whether the man were a Galilaean.
 <sup>7</sup> And as soon as he knew that he belonged unto Herod’s jurisdiction, he sent him to Herod, who himself also was at Jerusalem at that time.
 <sup>8</sup> And when Herod saw Jesus, he was exceeding glad: for he was desirous to see him of a long [season], because he had heard many things of him; and he hoped to have seen some miracle done by him.
 <sup>9</sup> Then he questioned with him in many words; but he answered him nothing.
 <sup>10</sup> And the chief priests and scribes stood and vehemently accused him.
 <sup>11</sup> And Herod with his men of war set him at nought, and mocked [him], and arrayed him in a gorgeous robe, and sent him again to Pilate.
-<sup>12</sup> And the same day Pilate and Herod were made friends together : for before they were at enmity between themselves.
+<sup>12</sup> And the same day Pilate and Herod were made friends together: for before they were at enmity between themselves.
 <sup>13</sup> And Pilate, when he had called together the chief priests and the rulers and the people,
 <sup>14</sup> Said unto them, Ye have brought this man unto me, as one that perverteth the people: and, behold, I, having examined [him] before you, have found no fault in this man touching those things whereof ye accuse him:
 <sup>15</sup> No, nor yet Herod: for I sent you to him; and, lo, nothing worthy of death is done unto him.